 If I adopt a cat or dog do I need to get it spayed or neutered?

-All pets adopted from the Odessa Police Animal Shelter MUST be spayed or neutered per state law.
-Failure to do so will result in a citation.
+All pets adopted from the Odessa Police Animal Shelter WILL be spayed or neutered per city ordinance unless the animal is too young at the time of adoption and a contract will be administered.
+Failure to comply will result in a citation.

 What can I do if I have a problem with stray cats or wildlife, for example a skunk?